Reductil is a discontinued weight loss medication that has been banned by the EU and no longer available in the UK....

 Reductil is a discontinued weight loss medication that has been banned by the EU and no longer available in the UK.
-Its active ingredient, sibutramine hydrochloride, is an appetite suppressant and until 2010, was prescribed as an anti-obesity treatment along with a healthy diet and some exercise for clinically obese patients (BMI higher than 30).
+Its active ingredient, sibutramine hydrochloride and belongs to a group of medications called serotonin and noradrenaline reuptake inhibitors.
+It is an appetite suppressant and until 2010, was prescribed as an anti-obesity treatment along with a healthy diet and regular exercise for clinically obese patients (BMI higher than 30).
 In addition to treating obese patients, the medication was also prescribed for overweight patients whose weight caused them medication complications.

 How does it work?

 Reductil is a satiety enhancer or an appetite suppressant, so the medication works to control the amount eaten by elevating the levels of neurotransmitters in the brain and increasing the feeling of fullness.
 Reductil can also increase the rate of an individual’s resting metabolism.
 When you lose weight, your metabolic rate decreases as the amount of food you consume decreases, so the rate your body burns food is slowed down which can have negative effects during weight loss, however Reductil prevents this from happening.

 Reductil helps you feel full quicker with less food helping you achieve your weight loss goals when combined with a low-fat calorie-controlled diet and regular exercise.

 In 2002, a study was conducted into the safety and efficiency of Reductil in obese patients.
 The trial was carried out over six years following the progress of 10,000 patients comparing Reductil with a placebo.
 The EU banned the weight loss aid in 2010 due to potentially dangerous side effects found in light of the study as Reductil was linked with an increased risk of heart attack and stroke.